-Then this past January we finally did and it was a cold day.
+Then this past January of 2017, we finally did and it was a cold day.
 I mean it wasn’t just cold, it was REALLY bitter cold, like it was about to snow with ice mixed in.
 And I had a gig at the NJPAC up in Newark that night too and the weather on the NJ Turnpike was horrible.
 But we got it done and I made it to that gig safely.

 They wanted pictures of them at their recording studio and then I wanted to get some shots at a location in Bordentown, and we did, bitter cold or not, it got done!
 LOL

 Inside while they were playing, I used one wireless Canon 600EX RT flash with a Westcott Rapid Box on a lightstand.
 When I’m shooting, my goal is to not be there, or just be a part of the environment.
 And since I had to use the flash, I decided to be a part of the environment, we chatted, joked around, but I mainly listened and looked for cues.
 Being in an intimate session like this was great, getting to know the guys better in their studio surrounded by items that enable them to create was helpful for me.
 And for the most part, I just let them do what they do best, be themselves and play.